What is Acid Rain?

 How to prevent Acid Rain?

 The only precaution that we can take against acid rain is having a check at the emission of oxides of nitrogen and sulphur.
 We have so far seen the details of acid rain and its harmful effect on animals, plants and the monuments.
-Being responsible citizens, one should be aware of harmful effects they cause and of the industries which give out nitrogen and sulphur compound wastes unethically.
+Being responsible citizens, one should be aware of the harmful effects they cause and of the industries which give out nitrogen and sulphur compound wastes unethically.